-Self-employed people are those workers who are not employed under a contract.
-Typically, they can include trades such as window cleaners, certain taxi drivers, painters and decorators, gardeners.
+Self-employed people are not employed under a contract.
+Self-employed people can include trades such as window cleaners, certain taxi drivers, painters and decorators, hairdressers, cleaners, and gardeners.

 A person can be self-employed as a sole trader or as part of a business partnership.

-If you are self-employed and you would like to apply for housing benefit and/or council tax reduction, you will need to complete a self-employed earnings form.
+If you are self-employed and want to apply for housing benefit and/or council tax reduction, you will need to complete our self-employed earnings form, in addition to the Council Tax Reduction benefit application form.

 Information requirements for self-employed claimants